riyannode/Paylabs/README.md

 If Brain/LLM fails afterward, the run fails safely as 504 brain_failed and cannot execute, but the 0.000001 USDC Route Check fee is not refunded.
 Accepted for now because the amount is minimal.

-- **Wallet:** email OTP backend for UCW and DCW remains due to testing needs
+- **Wallet:** Login email OTP in backend for UCW and DCW remains due to testing needs

 ## Runtime Notes